concourse/rfcs/074-k8s-storage/proposal.md

 # Proposal

 **TL;DR**: We recommend going with the image registry option because it satisfies all the requirements and gives us a bunch of options to improve performance when compared to the blobstore option.
 It also provides a very flexible solution that works across multiple runtime workers.
-[See Details TODO](#image-registry-to-store-artifacts)
+[See Details](#image-registry-to-store-artifacts)

 Furthermore, the CSI is a useful interface for building the storage component against.
-[See Details TODO](#csi)
+[See Details](#csi)

 # Storage Options considered
 ## Baggageclaim Daemonset